The Little Mermaid (statue): Copies

-A statue of 'The Little Mermaid' looks out over Larvotto beach in Monaco.
-She was created, in 2000, with layers and layers of metal by Kristian Dahlgard, in homage to the Danes who live in Monaco and for the late Prince Rainier III to mark the 50th year of his reign.
+In 2000, Kristian Dahlgard created a statue of 'The Little Mermaid' that looks out over Larvotto beach in Monaco.
+The statue was created, with layers and layers of metal, in homage to the Danes who live in Monaco, as well as to mark the 50th year of the reign of the late Prince Rainier III.

 A copy of the statue forms the Danish contribution to the International Peace Gardens in Salt Lake City.
-The half-size replica was stolen on February 26, 2010, but was recovered on April 7 abandoned in the park.
+The half-size replica was stolen on February 26, 2010, but was recovered on April 7, 2010, abandoned in the park.

-A replica of the statue was presented by Denmark to Brazil in 1960, in honor of the construction of Brasília, the country's new capital that was inaugurated in the year.
-It was installed just 5 years later in front of the main building of the Brazilian Navy Command, in Brasília, Federal District, where it remains today.
+In 1960, a replica of the statue was presented by Denmark to Brazil in honor of the construction of Brasília, the country's new capital that was inaugurated in the year.
+It was installed just 5 years later in front of the main building of the Brazilian Navy Command, in Brasília, Federal District, where it remains to this day.

+Similar works

+Another mermaid statue was unveiled near the Little Mermaid in 2006 and then moved to the fort in Dragør in 2018.
+A further one was erected in Monopoli, Puglia in 2023.

+Some statues similar to The Little Mermaid are in Sicily.
+In 1962, the first such statue was installed on the seafront in Giardini Naxos, measuring about 4 m high over a fountain.
+A second example portrays a mermaid that is visible at a sea depth of about 18 m, inside the Marine Protected Area of Plemmiro of Siracusa.

+A Statue of Pania (also known as Pania of the Reef) is located on Marine Parade in Napier, New Zealand, and honors the life of Pania, a figure of Māori mythology.

 Copyright issues

-The statue is under copyright until 2029, seventy years after the 1959 death of the creator.
+The statue is under copyright until 1 January 2030, seventy years after the death of the creator.
 As of 2019, replicas can be purchased, authorized for sale by the Eriksen family.
 The Danish newspaper Berlingske was sued in 2020 for publishing cartoons that parodied the statue as part of an article about Danish debate culture and right-wing ideas.
 The newspaper was accused of demonizing The Little Mermaid and the court ordered it to pay 285,000 kroner.
 The newspaper lost its appeal in February 2022.
+However, the Danish Supreme Court ruled on May 17, 2023 that "neither the caricature drawing nor the photograph of The Little Mermaid with a mask on, which was brought to Berlingske in connection with newspaper articles, infringed the copyright of the heirs to the sculpture The Little Mermaid," citing the parody principle enshrined in the copyright law of Denmark.